by A57SC / What could and what could not have happened to the 57453/57222/57454?

 No, I don’t have any detailed information about the owner of the modern black Bugatti which was shown in March 2019 in Geneva.
 I’m just talking about the most valuable car in the automotive history.
 We call her “La Voiture Noire” but we should get used to some more names like the Belg.
 Coupé or … the Blue Bugatti.
 Yes, I know that “La Voiture Noire” means “The Black Car”.
 Actually, this incompatibility of colours caused me to stay silent about my research until now.

+In October 2019 I was in Brussels to talk with a family member of Mrs. Thérèse Goyvaerts.
+Mrs. Goyvaerts was the wife of Mr. Gabriel Duhoux.
+Her relative, a very kind lady born in the late 1930s, told me that she remembered a blue car that was damaged by a young soldier who stole it in 1946.
 Before the meeting I had communicated with the family via email.
 Therefore, I remembered that the lady had stated the damaged vehicle was very similar to the rebuild of the 57473 Atlantic.
-During the meeting the lady said that Mr. Thérèse Goyvaerts had disliked the car.
+During the meeting the Lady said that Mrs. Thérèse Goyvaerts had disliked the car.
 Mr. Duhoux’s wife considered the resemblance between the grille shape and a horseshoe hung upside down as a sign of bad luck.
 It’s not only superstition that made her affraid.
 Mr. Duhoux drove really fast.

 I hope to learn much more, because Mr. Duhoux really deserves it.